hershd23/buzzdb-docs/docs/part1/setup.rst

 #.
 First, download and `install Docker <https://docs.docker.com/get-started/#download-and-install-docker>`__.
 Dowload the appropriate file based on your host OS (Mac/Windows).

 #.
-Next, build the Docker container.
+Next, follow the following instructions to verify if the docker container works on your system.

 .. code-block:: sh

 	# Unzip the compressed folder
 	[host] $ unzip lab1.zip

 	# Enter the lab folder
 	[host] $ cd lab1

 	# Build the docker image using the Dockerfile provided in the folder